 Imilorsko-Istochny License Area includes two fields — Imilor + Western-Imilor field, and Istochnoye field.
 It offers a significant potential, while availability of the Group’s well developed infrastructure close to the block helps reduce costs and development period.

 - Bolshekhetskaya Depression

-The basis of LUKOIL Group’s gas production operations in Russia is represented by the Bolshekhetskaya Depression fields, whose designed production comes to 20 bcm.
+The basis of LUKOIL Group’s gas production operations in Russia is represented by the Bolshekhetskaya Depression fields.

 In 2000s, an export terminal was constructed near the settlement of Varandei in the Barents Sea due to the growth in production and the region’s poor infrastructure.
 The terminal enables year-round shipment of oil from Timan-Pechora province to supply to to the international market including the USA.
 In mid 2008 the terminal was commissioned following the expansion of its capacity up to 12 mln tmln t per year.

 The Company is activety developing its growth projects in this region: Yaregskoye and Usinskoye high-viscosity oil fields as well as Trebs and Titov joint venture.

 It is the largest high-viscosity oil field of the Group.